 Many ladies love getting flowers on date night.
 Why not make that a fresh flower lei?
 It’s a lovely way to kick off a date night!

-Plus, if you go early in your trip, you can keep the lei in your fridge and wear it later on!
+Plus, if you go early in your trip, you can keep the lei in your fridge and wear it later!

 2. UNLIMITED DRINKS

-At the Feast at Lele, there is a wide assortment of tropical cocktails, an extensive wine list and many non-alcoholic options.
+The Feast at Lele has a wide assortment of tropical cocktails, an extensive wine list, and many non-alcoholic options.

-Plus, they can make virgin versions of most of the cocktails, so it’s perfect for people on their Maui Babymoon.
+Plus, they can make virgin versions of most cocktails, so it’s perfect for people on their Maui Babymoon.

 3. SUNSET PHOTOGRAPHER

-What’s even better is that there are two photographers ready to take photos of you and your date with the gorgeous sunset in the background.
+Even better, two photographers are ready to take photos of you and your date with the gorgeous sunset in the background.

 4. BEACH STROLL OPPORTUNITY